gnowledge/gstudio/README.md

 =======

 A Django application to recreate gnowsys-studio from scratch using mongodb as storage.
-It uses django_mongodb_engine.
+It uses django_mongokit.

-This project will eventually metamorphose into an implementation of http://www.gnu.org/software/gnowsys/ framework to create generic network networks using Node Description Framework.
+This project will eventually metamorphose into an implementation of http://www.gnu.org/software/gnowsys/ framework to create generic network networks using Node Description Framework (NDF).

 The project is released under GNU AGPL v3 license.